espnet/espnet/doc/espnet2_tutorial.md

 ```

 # Instruction for run.sh
-We uses all python commands via `run.sh` and you may need to invoke Python script directly in some cases, but `run.sh` itself is configurable and you can live comfortably with it in many cases without any modifications.
+We use all python commands via `run.sh` and you may need to invoke a Python script directly in some cases, but `run.sh` itself is configurable and you can live comfortably with it in many cases without any modifications.

 ## How to parse command line arguments in shell scripts?